RaidOuahioune/go-laravel/readme.md

 4. https://github.com/golang-jwt/jwt  &  github.com/appleboy/gin-jwt/v2 (the authenticator)
 5. Look for a cron job library(async)
 6. Air for hot-reloading the server
+7. Graph QL integration(github.com/99designs/gqlgen)

-7. DO translation and pagination
+7. DO translation and pagination(pagination doen with meta data using scopes)
 8. DO termination middelware(done some research ; i've found nothing)

+# for the graphql (follow steps on github.com/99designs/gqlgen)